zenml-io/zenml/docs/book/cloud-guide/stack-recipes.md

 - checking your credentials to make sure you have the right permissions for deploying all the stack components.
 - any feature you'd want to see next?
 Submit a request on our [hellonext board](https://zenml.hellonext.co/roadmap).

-## Integration with the ZenML CLI 🙏

-{% hint style="info" %}
-To use the stack recipe CLI commands, you will have to install some optional dependencies with `zenml`.
-Run `pip install "zenml[stacks]"` to get started!
-{% endhint %}

-We have already discussed the features that the ZenML CLI offers on top of the usual terraform commands.
-To see them in action, here's what a simple flow could look like:

-1. 📃 List the available recipes in the repository.

-    ```
-    zenml stack recipe list
-    ```

-2. Pull the recipe that you wish to deploy, to your local system.

-    ```
-    zenml stack recipe pull <stack-recipe-name>
-    ```

-3. 🎨 Customize your deployment by editing the default values in the `locals.tf` file.
-This file holds all the configurable parameters for each of the stack components.

-4. 🔐 Add your secret information like keys and passwords into the `values.tfvars.json` file which is not committed and only exists locally.

-5. 🚀 Deploy the recipe with this simple command.

-    ```
-    zenml stack recipe deploy <stack-recipe-name>
-    ```

-    {% hint style="info" %}
-    If you want to allow ZenML to automatically import the created resources as a ZenML stack, pass the `--import` flag to the command above.
-By default, the imported stack will have the same name as the stack recipe and you can provide your own with the `--stack-name` option.
-    {% endhint %}

-6. You'll notice that a ZenML stack configuration file gets created after the previous command executes 🤯!
-This YAML file can be imported as a ZenML stack manually by running the following command.

-    ```
-    zenml stack import <stack-name> <path-to-the-created-stack-config-yaml>
-    ```

-7. 💣 Once you're done running your pipelines, there's only a single command you need to execute that will take care of cleaning up all the resources you had created on your cloud.

-    ```
-    zenml stack recipe destroy <stack-recipe-name>
-    ```

-8. You can also remove all the downloaded recipe files from the `pull` execution by using the `clean` command.

-    ```
-    zenml stack recipe clean
-    ```

-Check out the [API docs](https://apidocs.zenml.io/) to learn more about each of these commands and the options that are available.

 ## Creating your own recipe 🧑‍🍳